 Environmental Management System

-The above standards are based on Plan-Do-Check-Act, described as follows:
+The above standards are based on and equivalent to the ISO (International Standards Organization) 14001 requirements of Plan-Do-Check-Act, described as follows:

 Plan: Establish the objectives and processes necessary to deliver results in accordance with the organizations environmental policy.